ammarlakho/planet-wars-rts/README.md

 ## The core idea

-Planet Wars is a simultaneuous move RTS game where players aim to gain control of planets and destroy enemy units.
+Planet Wars is an RTS game where players aim to gain control of planets and destroy enemy units.

 We aim to provide a framework for developing and testing AI